Council plan overview report - Corporate health

 People

-There were 28 members of staff off long-term during the quarter, however less than half of these (11) were absent at the end of December.
+There were 30 members of staff off long-term during the quarter compared to 28 last quarter.
+However less than half of these (13) were still absent at the end of March.

 Communities

-This quarter there were less than 5 members of staff off on long term sick.
-This is slightly fewer compared to last quarter.
+This quarter there were 5 members of staff off long-term compared to less than five at the end of quarter 3.

 Place